ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/avh_cicd2/_index.md

 ---
-title: Fully integrate Arm Virtual Hardware into CI/CD workflow
+title: Integrate Arm Virtual Hardware into CI/CD workflow (II of II)

-description: Learn to integrate your Arm Virtual Hardware instances on AWS into a GitHub CI/CD development flow

-minutes_to_complete: 20
+minutes_to_complete: 30

-who_is_this_for: This is an introductory topic for software developers new to Arm Virtual Hardware and/or AWS.
+who_is_this_for: This is an advanced topic for DevOps integrating AVH into their CI/CD flows

 learning_objectives:
     - Prepare AWS account for GitHub integration